esp-rs/book/src/overview/using-the-standard-library.md

 - Random number generation
 - Sockets

-In addition to the `std` features there is an [embedded-svc] implementation for `esp-idf`, [esp-idf-svc], which adds extra support for services/modules not available in the standard library, including:
+In addition to the `std` features, there is an [embedded-svc] implementation for `esp-idf`, [esp-idf-svc], which adds extra support for services/modules not available in the standard library, including:

 - Wi-Fi management
 - NVS (non-volatile storage)